 Uses modular arithmetic:

-The code consumes cyclic shifts through the % n operation to wrap around the endpoints.
+The code utilizes cyclic shifts by employing the % n operation to wrap around the boundaries.

 The program loops through all elements within the matrix and displays their values.